cpwilkerson/login-server/presentation.md

 The secret is the key to making JWTs work.
 The secret is a string passphrase that is used to encode and decode the JWT into usable data.

 **NOTE:** **NEVER** put the secret in your client code.

+^ Mentioned a couple of times now, but the secret is what makes this work HS256 can be bruteforced if the secret is less than 256bits or 32 characters.

+^ JWTs can support many algorithms.
+Check out jwt.io for a current list

 ---